cloudfoundry/diego-release/docs/010-metrics.md

 # Diego Metrics

 A list of component-level metrics emitted by Diego.
-Contributors interested in adding new metrics should visit our [contributor doc](contributing.md#Metrics) for a list of code conventions we follow.

 * [Auctioneer](#auctioneer)
 * [BBS](#bbs)